kopokopo/k2-connect-python/README.md

 passing it as an argument.

-The method also creates the provision for optional `email` and `phone` information to be passed in the key worded argument form, for instance:
+The method also creates the provision for optional `email` information to be passed in the key worded argument form, for instance:

 `email='mycool@email.domain'`
-`phone='+254701234567`

-Furthermore, the `create_payment_payment()` allows you to add metadata information passed in the form of a maximum of 5 key worded arguments.
+Furthermore, the `create_payment_request()` allows you to add metadata information passed in the form of a maximum of 5 key worded arguments.
-To get the URL required for checking a payment request status you use the `payment_request_location()` method which takes a http response object as an argument.
+The URL required for checking a payment request status is returned by default with the `create_payment_request` method.

 ```python
 import os